Spend a day Exploring Palm Beach Sydney

 One great to explore Pittwater is to take a ferry ride from Palm Beach Wharf.
 There are two ferry service operators, Palm Beach Ferries (Fantasea) and The Boathouse Ferry Company, whose ferry serves its three venues in season.

-Palm Beach Ferries operate two routes across Pittwater and Broken Bay:
+Palm Beach Ferries operates two routes across Pittwater and Broken Bay:

 Palm Beach – Bennetts – Bonnie Doon – Basin – Currawong – Mackerel